WaniaKhance/Smart-Glove-Sign-Language-Translator/README.md

 We have used

 1. Cotton glove
-2. Arduino microprocessor: receives analog data from different sensors and provess it for further analysis.
+2. Arduino microprocessor: receives analog data from different sensors and process it for further analysis.
 3. Flex sensors: determine the bending of each finger of one hand and sends data to microprocessor
 4. Wifi module: connects arduino to the computer/laptop device for wireless communication between glove and the device.
 5. Gyroscope: determines the angular position of the hand in space and sends three plane x, y and z-axis values to microprocessor.